 Crafty Corner have specialized in creating custom silicone rubber moulds for almost any occasion.
 We have made numerous logos and corporate gifts out of resin using rubber to make molds.
 Contact mark for details on a course in molding and or resin casting or if you interested in getting your custom molds made for you.

-Silicone Moulding Rubber supplied by Crafty Corner is a two part tin cure silicone rubber elastomer cross-linking at room temperature by a poly-condensation reaction.
+Silicone Moulding Rubber is a two component silicone elastomer cross-linking at room temperature by a poly-condensation reaction.
 The resulting product is flexible, elastic and gives excellent tear resistance.

 Silicone Moulding Rubber is ideally suited for detailed reproduction.

-As with liquid latex, it yields a light, flexible, detailed mould, but has the added advantages of longer life, resistance to chemicals and decomposition.
-It is the recommended material for making long-lasting moulds.
-A silicone mould also can be made in less time than a latex mould, particularly if “fast” catalysts are used.
+As with liquid latex, it yields a light, flexible, detailed mold, but has the added advantages of longer life, resistance to chemicals and decomposition.
+It is the recommended material for making long-lasting molds.
+A silicone mold also can be made in less time than a latex mold, if “fast” catalysts are used.

-When making moulds in a studio where such equipment is available, de-airing in a vacuum chamber is recommended to remove trapped air bubbles.
-However, when working on larger moulds, vacuuming can be avoided by painting the silicone over the model.
+Normal curing time for most silicones is between 18- and 24-hours, but cure times may be greatly reduced by using fast-acting catalysts.
+When making molds in a studio where such equipment is available, de-airing in a vacuum chamber is recommended to remove trapped air bubbles.
+However, when working on larger molds vacuuming can be avoided by painting on the silicone over the model.
 The brush will tend to remove the surface air.